b02k11/Docsify/document.md

 };
 ```
 ## logo
-you can set the logo of your website.It appears in the sidebar.
+You can set the logo of your website.It appears in the sidebar.
 ```
 window.$docsify = {
   logo: '/_media/icon.svg',